 The Company has a 401(k) available for participating employees who meet certain eligibility requirements.
 Eligible employees may defer a portion of their salary as defined by the plan.
 Company contributions to the plan may be made at the discretion of the board of directors of the Company.
-The Company makes matching contributions of up to 2% of eligible wages.
-During the three months ended March 31, 2023 and 2022, the Company recorded less than \$0.1 million and \$0.1 million, respectively, of expense related to this matching contribution.
+During the three months ended June 30, 2023, the Company did not record any expense related to this matching contribution.
+During the six months ended June 30, 2023, the Company recorded less than \$0.1 million of expense related to this matching contribution.
+During the three and six months ended June 30, 2022, the Company recorded \$0.1 million of expense related to this matching contribution.